James Naughton: Television and commercials

 On television, he starred in Faraday & Company with Dan Dailey and Sharon Gless (1973–1974).
-He also starred with Ron Harper in the 1974 television series Planet of the Apes, a spin-off of the original film.
+He also starred with Roddy McDowall and Ron Harper in the 1974 television series Planet of the Apes, a spin-off of the original film.
 He starred in Making the Grade and Trauma Center in the early 1980s.
 He starred in the short-lived series Raising Miranda in 1988.
-From 1991 to 1993 he played Lt.
+From 1991 to 1993, he played Lt.
 Patrick Monahan on the series Brooklyn Bridge.
-He co-starred with Bill Cosby in The Cosby Mysteries in 1995.
+From 1994 to 1995, he co-starred with Bill Cosby in The Cosby Mysteries.
 He appeared with Gless 20 years later, this time as her husband in Cagney and Lacey: The Return (1993) and Cagney and Lacey: Together Again (1995).
 He appeared on Damages with Glenn Close.
 Naughton had a recurring role on Gossip Girl as William van der Bilt, grandfather of main character Nate Archibald.
+In 1998 he hosted and narrated the CourtTV series The Greatest Trials of All Time.

 He has appeared in television commercials promoting the drugs Cialis, Nexium and Nasalcrom.
 Naughton has also been the official voice of Audi in the U.S. since 2007, heard in its national TV and radio spots.
 He is also a frequent narrator on television's Nature series.